p4lang/gsoc/2025/ideas_list.md

 The goal of this project is to integrate the p4-constraints frontend, which parses and type checks the constraint annotations, into the P4C frontend.
 This architecture change provides the following benefits:

-- **For P4 programmers**: Immediate feedback about syntax or type errors in constraints during P4 compilation.
+- For P4 programmers: Immediate feedback about syntax or type errors in constraints during P4 compilation.
-- **For P4C backend developers**: Easy consumption of the parsed & type-checked constraints.
+- For P4C backend developers: Easy consumption of the parsed & type-checked constraints.

 [P4TestGen](https://www.cs.cornell.edu/~jnfoster/papers/p4testgen.pdf) is a concrete example of a P4C backend that needs to consume p4-constraints to work correctly, and it currently does this by implementing its own p4-constraints frontend, which is brittle and requires duplication of work for new p4-constraint features.